Smallkloon/Compact-Progression/README.md

 Install like usual datapacks.
-Enable /recipe give @s * Use Small's Compact Progression Folder, the other is deprecated.
+Use "/recipe give @s *" on world creation as recipe advancements are not set up yet